Fear Of Rejection: How Feeling Vulnerable Affects Your Relationship

 When your self-esteem is sinking

 Vulnerability can potentially be devastating to someone who has low self-esteem.
-When you're feeling bad about yourself, it's not always helpful to dwell on the things that make you feel worse.
+When you're feeling bad about yourself, it's not always helpful to dwell on the things that increase such negative perceptions and emotions.
 Instead, it might be time to focus on the good things happening for you and remind yourself that you are a worthwhile person.
 You might want to express your vulnerable feelings to a certain degree, but it may also help you to stick with the positives for the most part.

 How to manage feelings of vulnerability